jasonraimondi/jasonraimondi.com/content/posts/2018-09-06-showing-code-coverage-for-a-react-app-using-code-climate-with-travis-ci.md

 +++
-title = "Showing Code Coverage for a React app using Code Climate with Travis CI" slug = "showing-code-coverage-for-a-react-app-using-code-climate-with-travis-ci" date = 2018-09-06 description = "The documentation on Code Climate for setting up auto generation of code coverage for a JavaScript application was lacking pretty hard.
+title = "Showing code coverage for a React app using Code Climate and Travis CI" slug = "showing-code-coverage-for-a-react-app-using-code-climate-with-travis-ci" date = 2018-09-06 description = "The documentation on Code Climate for setting up auto generation of code coverage for a JavaScript application was lacking pretty hard.
 Here I show how we can get a React app using Travis CI and Jest to automate generating code coverage that gets sent to Code Climate."